Photos Show Hurricane Dorian Damage In The Bahamas

 toggle caption

-At Odyssey Aviation in Nassau, Alex Cepero (left) cries while his friend Cassandra Shipp holds his two dogs upon their arrival from being rescued from Marsh Harbour on Abaco Islands.
+Alex Cepero cries while his friend Cassandra Shipp holds his two dogs upon their arrival from being rescued from Marsh Harbor on the Abaco Islands.

 Cheryl Diaz Meyer for NPR